Sanctions and Embargoes

 Comprehensive sanctions programmes prohibit virtually all types of activities with the target, which is generally a country and its current government regime.
 Regime-based sanctions do not target the country as a whole but prohibit transactions with specified governments, agencies, instrumentalities, and regime members within a country that are generally designated on OFAC’s Specially Designated Nationals List.
 OFAC enforces list-based programmes that target specific individuals, entities, or organizations, and even industries within certain countries (such as energy, defence, and financial sectors).

+OFAC’s main list of entities and individuals connected with sanctions targets is the Specially Designated Nationals and Blocked Persons List (SDN list).
 OFAC also blocks certain entities owned by persons or entities on the SDN list even if that entity is not separately named on the SDN list.

-Also, under certain sanctions programmes, non-US persons can be subjected to secondary sanctions.
+Under certain sanctions programmes, non-US persons can be subjected to secondary sanctions.
 Secondary sanctions target non-US persons for engaging in certain activities contrary to US policy objectives, such as conducting business that benefits a sanctioned country or person, even if the activities have no US nexus.
 Foreign companies that engage in these types of activities can become subject to various measures, which may include the US government adding them to the SDN list or restricting their access to the US financial system.

 Criminal penalties for wilful violation of the OFAC can include fines ranging up to $1 million per violation with the possibility of imprisonment for 20 years, or both.
 Civil penalties vary considerably.